-Arrests may cloud district-switching Republican’s comeback
+Former lawmaker’s planned congressional comeback clouded

 Prosecutors allege that Parnas urged a congressman to seek the ouster of the U.S. ambassador to Ukraine at the behest of Ukrainian government officials.
 That happened about the same time that Parnas and Fruman committed to raising more than $20,000 for the politician.

 The indictment does not accuse Sessions of wrongdoing or mention him by name, simply referring to the person as “Congressman 1.”
-But donations made by Parnas and Fruman match campaign finances reports for Session.
+But donations made by Parnas and Fruman match campaign finance reports for Sessions.

-“It’s awfully difficult to introduce yourself outside the district anyway and coupled with some untimely headlines … it’s tougher,” said Joe Brettell, a Republican strategist in Houston.
-Of Sessions, he said: “I think he’s got a lot of talent and a lot of experience, but it may be time for him to try another way to serve the state.”
+“The fact that he’s got Ukraine wrapped around his axle now adds to the steepness of the climb,” Flores, the congressman whom Sessions is vying to replace, said in an interview Friday.

+He added, “I don’t know what happened there.
+I am certainly not prejudging him.
+But in this political environment, if you have the word ‘Ukraine’ attached to your name and you’re a candidate, it’s certainly not helpful.”

-Sessions said his first meeting with Parnas and Fruman was to discuss energy independence in Ukraine.
+Sessions has said his first meeting with Parnas and Fruman was to discuss energy independence in Ukraine.
 He said he recalled “a couple additional meetings” over time but did not elaborate.

 “There was no request in the meeting, and I took no action,” Sessions said.